 - Provide proof of registration by the ARRT, ARDMS and/or NMTCB.

-- Provide proof they are currently authorized to practice in the state in which they are employed in the form of a license or certificate issued by the appropriate State authority.
+- Provide proof of current authorization to practice in the state in which they are employed in the form of a license or certificate issued by the appropriate State authority.

 Participants need to possess computer operating system skills and have easy access to a computer with a high speed Internet connection and up-to-date software.
 You may also need to purchase or have access to a digital camera and video camera.
 A local preceptor, or proctor, will be required (usually a supervisor who agrees to work with you to proctor exams and/or evaluate presentations) and you will need access and permission to follow cases at the facility where you work.
 To review the requirements and responsibilities for the preceptor/proctor please go to the How to Apply page and open the Preceptor Agreement.